 East Baton Rouge Sheriff's Office hosting free women's self-defense classes in August

 The "Equalizer" will be held at the EBRSO Training Academy on Lt.
-General Benjamin Davis Jr. Ave.
+General Benjamin Davis Jr. Avenue.

 "It provides women with critical information on violence towards women and also provides tools on how to prepare for and escape a potentially dangerous encounter," Kristi Nugent, an instructor for the course, said.